floidgilbert/jdx/readme-release.txt

 This document contains build and release instructions for jdx.
 Instructions are specific to RStudio and Eclipse IDE for Java.

+- Install the latest 'devel' edition of R. IMPORTANT: Do not install the 32-bit modules.

 - Make sure the following packages are installed/updated.

   pander